SwipeToUnlockBook/swipetounlockbook.github.io/articles/neel.md

 * [*Decode and Conquer*](http://a.co/d/8keIVJF) for more thorough practice questions
 * [*Swipe to Unlock*](http://a.co/d/iHtms2m) for explanations of important tech concepts, tech industry trends, and business strategy

+### Do I need a CS degree to work at Google?

+Most of the APMs I know have CS degrees, but several did entirely different majors.
+But everyone has done a considerable amount of software engineering or product management in the past, even if that's just hacking on side projects or taking project-based CS classes.
+So no, you don't need a CS degree, but yes, being technical is key to becoming an APM.
+(This is just my best guess -- ask a Google recruiter if you want to know for sure.)

+But that's not enough -- you have to be able to explain tech concepts (like how the cloud works, for instance) and know trends in the tech industry.
+[Check out my book *Swipe to Unlock*](http://a.co/d/iHtms2m) if you'd like to learn more about this.

 ### Can you refer me to Google?

 Sorry, I'm only allowed to refer people I've personally worked with in the past.